-There is information about how to work out the costs you may need to pay on page 14.
+There is information about how to work out the fees you may need to pay on page 14.

 The Australian Government pays a different subsidy amount for each level of Home Care Package.
-This amount is paid to the home care provider you choose.
+The cost of care and services your home care provider delivers to you is paid directly to them from your subsidy and the fees you pay.